Alphabet Inc. (GOOG) Shares Up Despite Recent Market Volatility

-Alphabet Inc. (NASDAQ: GOOG)’s stock price has increased by 2.65 compared to its previous closing price of 101.32.
-Nevertheless, the company has seen a -1.94% plunge in its stock price over the last five trading sessions.
-Barron’s reported on 03/31/23 that Why AI Poses ‘a Real Risk’ to Google’s Search Revenue
+Alphabet Inc. (NASDAQ: GOOG)’s stock price has increased by 3.76 compared to its previous closing price of 104.95.
+However, the company has experienced a 7.48% gain in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 04/08/23 that Google CEO on AI, the Future of Search, Efficiency and Battling Microsoft

 Is It Worth Investing in Alphabet Inc. (NASDAQ: GOOG) Right Now?

-Alphabet Inc. (NASDAQ: GOOG) has a price-to-earnings ratio that is above its average at 22.22x.
-Opinions on the stock are mixed, with 38 analysts rating it as a “buy,” 7 as “overweight,” 5 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Alphabet Inc. (NASDAQ: GOOG) is 22.97x, which is above its average ratio.
+Analysts have varying opinions on the stock, with 38 analysts rating it as a “buy,” 7 as “overweight,” 5 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.